MicrosoftDocs/learn/learn-pr/azure/design-monitoring-strategy-on-azure/includes/2-continuous-monitoring.md

 Your organization is moving all its systems from an on-premises location to Azure.
-In the previous environment, there were several times when systems failed, or issues arose, and this caused extended delays to resolve problems as they occurred.
-With the migration to Azure, your organization wants to avoid similar issues.
 You've been asked to implement a monitoring strategy.

-In this unit, you'll learn why a continuous monitoring strategy can save time and money for your company.
+In this unit, you'll learn why a continuous monitoring strategy can improve your ability to identify issues within your applications, and improve customer experience.

 ## Why use continuous monitoring?